Archduchess Auguste Ferdinande of Austria

-Archduchess Auguste Ferdinande of Austria (1 April 1825 - 26 April 1864) was the only daughter of Leopold II, Grand Duke of Tuscany, and his first wife, Maria Anna of Saxony, to survive to adulthood.
+Archduchess Auguste Ferdinande of Austria (Auguste Ferdinande Erzherzogin von Österreich und Prinzessin der Toskana; 1 April 1825 - 26 April 1864) was the only daughter of Leopold II, Grand Duke of Tuscany, and his first wife, Princess Maria Anna of Saxony, to survive to adulthood.
 She married Prince Luitpold of Bavaria, who later became the Prince Regent of Bavaria after her death.